Cold? What Cold? Boating in a Winter Wonderland

 Why would anyone boat in the winter?
 Are you nuts?
 I may be a bit nuts, but that's normal for me.
 I also live up in the Rocky Mountains where most of their high-altitude lakes actually freeze over in winter.
 So if I wanna get out for a boat ride and go fishing in winter, I've got little choice.

-But while it's pretty tough to get a boat out, not every lake freezes and those offer plenty of places to enjoy winter boating in the frozen north.
+But while it's pretty tough to get a boat out, not every lake freezes and those offer plenty of places to toss off the dock lines and enjoy winter boating in the frozen north.

 Winter Boating Safety